One-page vs. Multi-step Checkout: Which to Use When?

 All Details in Single Page

-Unlike in the multi-step process, customers can view and edit all the details they have entered without going back and forward through the steps.
+Unlike the multi-step process, customers can view and edit all entered details on the same page.
+They don’t need to go back and forth through steps.

 Speed

 One-page checkout process enables customers to complete the checkout process quickly.
-Customers can use the Tab key on the keyboard to shift the focus to the next input field and they don’t need to use the mouse much which increases the speed of filling form significantly.
+Customers can use the Tab key on the keyboard to move to the next input field.
+They don’t need to use the mouse much, which increases form-filling speed.

 Drawbacks of Single-page checkout